-As noted by the head of the Ministry of Industry and Trade, Anton Alikhanov, at an event dedicated to Metallurgist Day, with the participation of President Vladimir Putin, Russia had previously developed its new technologies for processing complex ores and extracting such metals.
+As noted by the head of the Ministry of Industry and Trade, Anton Alikhanov, at an event dedicated to Metallurgist Day, with the participation of President Vladimir Putin, Russia had previously developed its new technologies for processing complex ores and extracting such metals in previous years.

 Alikhanov noted that there are large private projects in this direction that have received state support.
 For example, these are:

-- investment projects of Rosatom — Lovozersky GOK and Solikamsk Magnesium Plant;
+- "Rosatom's" investment projects — Lovozersky GOK and Solikamsk Magnesium Plant;

 Alikhanov also noted that by 2030, Russia will be able to abandon almost 50% of imports of ilmenite concentrate, which is necessary for the production of titanium.
-Currently, VSMPO-Avisma Corporation has established the supply of ilmenite concentrate "from friendly countries".
-However, the launch of both phases of the Tugansky GOK, the first of which has already started operating in 2024, will allow Russia to "reach volumes covering about half of [our] raw material needs".
+Currently, the "VSMPO-Avisma" corporation has established the supply of ilmenite concentrate "from friendly countries".
+However, the launch of both stages of the Tugansky GOK, the first of which has already started operating in 2024, will allow Russia to "reach volumes covering about half of [our] raw material needs".

 Read materials on the topic: